RKirlew/League-of-Legends-Champion-Classifier-using-K-Nearest-Neighbors-KNN-/README.md

 # League of Legends Champion Classifier using K-Nearest Neighbors (KNN)

 This project leverages machine learning to classify champions in the popular game **League of Legends** based on their attributes.
 The model predicts a champion's class (e.g., Assassin, Tank, Mage) using features such as Base HP, Base Mana, Difficulty, Role, and Range Type.
-This project showcases a complete ML pipeline, including data preprocessing, feature engineering, and model evaluation, making it an excellent addition to an aspiring Machine Learning Engineer's portfolio.
+This project showcases a complete ML pipeline, including data preprocessing, feature engineering, and model evaluation.

 ---